Tag: fulfilled

 Hope.
 It’s a big for how small it looks.
 The Psalmist knows God is the source of his salvation, despite current circumstances.
 God’s words to Jeremiah provide for a hope that Jeremiah can guess he will not see, but they are still hope for the Israelites.

 Christmas is about hope.
 It is about Emmanuel, which means God with us.
 It is about God sending the Son down to us.
 Advent, however, is not just about Christmas, and the singular time that God became man.
-Advent also looks forward to the next time God returns…at the of the story.
+Advent also looks to the next time God returns…at the end of the story.

 1/KD) Why is hope important?